H4V1/Landing-Page/README.md

 # Landing-Page

-I forgot to commit, i'll do another landing page later doing it the right way this time, this was just for fun
+I forgot to commit, i'll update this landing page later , this was just for fun but looking for something more detailed.